Ubuntu and ARM

 ARM and Canonical are working together to deliver ARM processor support for the Ubuntu platform across many different classes of devices.

 Ubuntu is the best scale-out server platform and the leader in Hyperscale computing for ARM.
 Ubuntu is also active in supporting ARM for many other devices.

-Ubuntu, the leading OS for x86 and ARM Hyperscale is partnering with HP to disrupt the server marketplace with
+As the leading OS for ARM-based hyperscale computing, we’re partnering with HP to disrupt the server marketplace.

 The ARM Instruction Set Architecture (ISA) has rocketed in popularity since the company started licensing its CPU cores in 1990.
 It has become the de-facto standard for modern digital devices from cell phones to tablets, now shipping in millions of units.

 ARM is also designing chips for use in servers in enterprise datacentres.
 In datacentres, multiple ARM-based servers are being deployed in hyperscale computing configurations, supported by the highly-scalable Ubuntu operating system.

 The popularity of ARM ISA is a result of its high performance coupled with world-beating power efficiency and compelling price-points.

 ARM and Canonical working together